amacian/invertCBF/README.md

 for the paper:

-P. Reviriego, A. Sánchez-Macián, S. Walzer, E. Merino, S. Liu and F. Lombardi , "On the Privacy of Counting Bloom Filters", under submission to IEEE ...
+P. Reviriego, A. Sánchez-Macián, S. Walzer, E. Merino, S. Liu and F. Lombardi , "On the Privacy of Counting Bloom Filters", under submission to IEEE Transactions on Dependable and Secure Computing

 ## Dependencies
 - Python > 3.9